Twenty Five Years of Conservation History

 January 22, 2016

-Sonny Hastings donates an agricultural easement on 174 acres of prime agricultural soils located on the East Bethel Intervale.
+Sonny Hastings donates an agricultural conservation easement on 174 acres of prime agricultural soils located on the East Bethel Intervale.
 The easement, a collaboration project between Mahoosuc Land Trust and the Maine Farmland Trust, is the Land Trust first agricultural easement.

 April 5, 2016